Adamits/tech-frontiers/README.md

  - For **Windows** users you can follow the guide [here](https://docs.anaconda.com/anaconda/install/windows/).
  - For **macOS** users you can follow the guide [here](https://docs.anaconda.com/anaconda/install/mac-os/).
 If you do not have permission to install in the default directory, your user's home directory should work fine.
  - For **Linux** users, follow instructions [here](https://docs.anaconda.com/anaconda/install/linux/)

+ For windows users, you may need to use the `Anaconda Prompt` instead.
+This is a program that should be installed after following the above instructions.
+More information on this [here](https://docs.anaconda.com/anaconda/user-guide/getting-started/#open-prompt-win).

 ### Install python packages
 Our instructions assume that you are using anaconda from the terminal (or windows command line).